zeyn-app/zeyn-app/README.md

 # <p align="center">Hi there, I'm Zeynep Özdemir 👋 </p>
  <p  align="justify">Hello!
-I am a new graduate of computer engineer.
-I have a passion for continuous learning and sharing my knowledge with others.
-I am resolutely working towards my goal of becoming a proficient backend developer.
-Through diligent practice, I am gradually approaching this objective, and I aspire to inspire new learners like me.
-I am here to collaborate and learn together.
+I'm a new graduate of computer engineering with a strong passion for continuous learning and sharing knowledge.
+My main goal is to become a skilled backend developer, and I'm actively working towards that.
+I believe in the power of collaboration and am here to learn together and inspire fellow learners.
+Let's connect and grow together!
  </p>